 Beacon Award for Critical Care Excellence

-Two OHSU nursing units, the Cardiac & Surgical and Cardiac & Medical ICUs, received the Beacon Award from the American Association of Critical-Care Nurses.
+Two OHSU nursing units, the Cardiovascular and Medical ICUs, received the Beacon Award from the American Association of Critical-Care Nurses.

 Why does the Beacon Award mean so much?
 It was created by nurses, for nurses, to recognize critical care units that improve every aspect of care in this challenging environment.
 The Beacon recognizes these units’ professionalism and outstanding care as well as OHSU’s commitment to a work environment that promotes nurse development.